jayrbolton/ruby-qx/README.md

-# ruby-qx
+# Qx

-A simple SQL expression string constructor in ruby focused on Postgresql features.
+A ruby SQL expression builder (and executor)  focused on Postgresql.
 It allows you to directly and safely write efficient SQL expressions in Ruby, using data from Ruby-land.
 These expressions can be passed around, reused, and modified.
 This lib is for those of us who want to use SQL directly within ruby, and do not want an ORM.

 This library uses ActiveRecord for executing SQL, taking advantage of its connection pooling features.
 If you'd like to see support for Sequel, etc, please make a PR.